EGR314-Team313/EGR314-Team313.github.io/docs/Design Ideation.md

 ## <h2 style="color:#E91E63; font-weight:700;">Functionality</h2>

-There will be 4 main areas of functionlity split across each member of the team.
+There were initially 4 planned areas of functionality in our design:

-1. Sensing
+1. Sensing - Daniel Resnick & Sophie Bryant
-2. Acuator
+2. Acuator - Luke Jeffs
-3. Communication
+3. Communication - Cut due to changes to the team
-4. Microcontroller
+4. Microcontroller -Tyler Dean

-In this early stage we have not picked our components yet or decided who on the team is designing each area.
-Durability is huge with our proposed design because it will be outside and exposed to the elements.
+Given the loss of a group member early on after our ideation phase, we were able to keep moving without major impediment, but cut out the Communication area as a major subsystem.

 <hr style="border:2px solid #E91E63; width:60%; margin:30px 0;">